bspfsystems/SaferWater/CONTRIBUTING.md

 - The Bukkit implementation you are using (CraftBukkit / Spigot / Paper / etc.)
 - Logs and/or stack traces
 - Any steps to reproducing the issue
-- Anything else that might be helpful in solving your issue.
+- Anything else that might be helpful in solving your issue

 _Note:_ Please redact any Personally-Identifiable Information (PII) when you create your issue.
 These may appear in logs or stack traces.
 Examples include (but are not limited to):
 - Real names of players / server administrators